cake-tech/cakewallet-guides/docs/advanced-features/special-address-services.md

 ## Ethereum Name Service (ENS)

+{: .warning}
+This ENS implementation currently only works for sending to Ethereum addresses.
+If you query an existing record for a different asset, then it will return an [undecoded string](https://github.com/ensdomains/address-encoder).
+You can decode this string manually (not recommended).
+We will add support for decoding with additional assets in a future release.

 Cake Wallet has full support for sending to addresses associated with ENS names that end in `.eth`.
 Simply type the domain in the `Send` screen.

 If (and only if) you type in a string that ends in `.eth` (eg: `cakewallet.eth`), then your wallet will communicate directly with your specified Ethereum node or the default Ethereum node (if no custom node is specified).